BroadbandForum/obbaa/docs/installing/index.md

 #### Operating System (OS) Requirements

-While there isn\'t a strict requirement on the OS needed for the project, Ubuntu is the OS in which the core development team uses.
+While there isn\'t a strict requirement on the OS needed for the project, Ubuntu is the OS in which the core development team uses.\
-For the Guest OS in a VM: 64bit Ubuntu 16.04.04 is the recommended either server or desktop versions are supported.
+For the Guest OS in a VM: 64bit Ubuntu 16.04.04 is the recommended and either server or desktop versions are supported.

 #### Network Requirements

 Build and deployment of OB-BAA pulls several artifacts (including source code) from public network.
 So access to Internet is mandatory.

-**Warning:** This document assumes that the server is directly connected to internet with no network proxy.
-If proxies are part of your network then appropriate proxy settings need to be made for artifact access, docker & maven (instructions available in internet).
+**Warning:** This document assumes that the server is directly connected to Internet with no network proxy.
+If proxies are part of your network then appropriate proxy settings need to be made for artifact access, docker & maven (instructions available in Internet).

 **Info:** Shell commands used in this page are in bash syntax.
 If you are using other shells, specific adaption in command would be required.